nbarbettini/Intro-Web-Series/Day 3/README.md

 # Next Steps

 We barely scratched the surface of Javascript in this class.
+You can easily learn more online...

-# Khan Academy's Hour of Code with Javascript
+## Khan Academy's Hour of Code with Javascript
 If you run out of ideas tonight and.or just want a quick lesson that takes about an hour, look at Khan Academy's Hour Of Code lesson at https://www.khanacademy.org/computing/hour-of-code

+## still more...
 There is a wealth of resources for learning Javascript.
 Khan Academy's site is truely an awesome way to learn Javascript.  https://www.khanacademy.org/computing/computer-programming/programming